aisha938/Micro-services-Assignment/README.md

 Netflix is one of the most well-known companies that successfully adopted microservices.
 However, some organizations later realized that microservices introduced too much complexity and decided to simplify their systems by returning to monolithic designs.

+## How Netflix Microservices Work

+Instead of one big system, Netflix has hundreds of small services, for example:

+User Profile Service
+Recommendation Service
+Streaming Service
+Billing Service

+Each service:

+Runs independently
+Communicates via APIs
+Can be deployed separately

 ## Netflix’s Use of Microservices